pnarl50/tao-of-tmux/manuscript/00-foreward.md

 and copy and paste been panes.

 [*Panes*](#panes) A pane is a terminal in a terminal.
-This is where we'll leave you to do your own magic and get to work!
+This is where we'll leave you to get to work and do your own magic!

 [*Configuration*](#config) discusses customization of tmux, via keybindings, status line and behavior.
 You'll even learn how to show your CPU usage and